kaifsiddiquei/GITBOOK/the-decnect-token/decnect-token-utility.md

-# $DEXGO Token Utility
+# $DecNect Token Utility

-The $DEXGO token serves as the backbone of the DEXGO ecosystem, providing multiple utility functions that enhance user experience, enable governance participation, and create economic incentives for platform growth.
-This comprehensive guide explores all the ways $DEXGO tokens can be used within the platform.
+The $DecNect token serves as the backbone of the DecNect ecosystem, providing multiple utility functions that enhance user experience, enable governance participation, and create economic incentives for platform growth.
+This comprehensive guide explores all the ways $DecNect tokens can be used within the platform.

 ## Core Utility Functions